Huegoxaga/notes/python/standard-library.md

 ## venv

 - create new environment `python3 -m venv <envFolderName>`
+  - current user must own the project folder to create
+  - environment folder will be owned by root if command is executed with `sudo`
 - activate environment, under project folder `source <envFolderName>/bin/activate`

 ## itertools modules